-Illustrator Deborah Melmon, who made the Adventures at Hound Hotel chapter book series so doggone adorable, interviewed me on the Picture Book Junkies website.
-During the discussion, I talked about the genesis and development of the series.
+Super-talented illustrator, Deborah Melmon, who made the Adventures at Hound Hotel and the Adventures at Tabby Towers chapter-book series so adorable, interviewed me on the Picture Book Junkies website.
+During the discussion, I talked about the genesis and development of the Hound Hotel series.

 MONDAY, MARCH 2, 2015, Interview with Shelley Swanson Sateren